 According to the United States Department of Justice, more than 13 million Americans abuse oxycodone.
 Among this group could include young adults and even children.

-OxyContin diversion and abuse has become a major problem in certain areas of the United States, particularly rural areas, and Appalachia.
+OxyContin diversion and abuse have become a major problem in certain areas of the United States, particularly rural areas, and Appalachia.
 Despite the dangers of the drug, many people still abuse oxycodone and often use it with alcohol.
-Some have developed a tolerance, while others do not realize the risk for addiction or overdose in taking these prescription drugs.
+Some have developed a tolerance, while others do not realize the risk of addiction or overdose in taking these prescription drugs.

 Drug Overdose Deaths and Dangers